Oneo64/The-Mirk-of-Agmundr/Characters/Alfrir.md

  - "Look at the man's helmet."
  - "I never seen one like it."
  - "Ljörn, what are you-"
- - "Ljörn, stop it!"
+ - "Ljörn, stop that!"
- - "You had the same thing on the boat.
-I know you were awake."
+ - "Don't lie.
+You had the same thing on the boat.
+I know you were awake, so don't fool me now."
  - "Ugh... nasty thing.
 It's gone done me."

 ### Goals